hbstraining/vue/course 1/course-notes/part-1.md

 </body>
 ```

-Vue doesn't know what part of the HTML to bind to, unless we specify using the `el` attribute in the passed in config object. `el` is short for 'element', and is the standard name for most front-end frameworks.
+Vue doesn't know what part of the HTML to bind to unless we specify using the `el` attribute in the passed in config object. `el` is short for 'element', and is the standard name for most front-end frameworks.

 ```js
 new Vue({